-Physical therapy can be the key to rapid recovery from injuries, prevention of injuries and relief of pain.
+Physical therapy can be the key to rapid recovery from injuries, prevention of injuries, and relief of pain.
 Choosing an excellent physical therapist can make all the difference to a patient’s outcome.
-However, just as with any profession, the level of competence varies amongst PTs.
+But just as with any profession, the level of competence varies amongst PTs.
 In fact, the range of quality is distressingly wide.
-To help you find a good physical therapist, here’s a guide to what we look for when hiring PTs, outlining the skills we expect them to bring to the patient and to the doctor.
+To help you find a good physical therapist, here’s a guide to what we look for when hiring PTs, outlining the skills we expect them to bring to the patient and the doctor.